nfagerlund/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 [remote backend]: /docs/backends/types/remote.html
 [execution mode]: ./settings.html#execution-mode

 Any Terraform Cloud workspace can be connected to a version control system (VCS) repository that contains its Terraform configuration.
-You can manage that connection in the "Version Control" page of each workspace's settings.
+You can assign a connection [when creating a workspace](./creating.html), and can modify that connection in the "Version Control" page of the workspace's settings.

 ## About Configuration Versions and VCS Connections